PySpice-org/PySpice/doc/sphinx/source/faq.rst

     model.is_ = 1
     model['is'] = 1

-We can also use uppercase letters since SPICE is case insensitive.
+We can also use uppercase letters since SPICE is case-insensitive.

 How to pass raw SPICE command ?